Communiqué (Dire Straits album)

 Communiqué is the second studio album by British rock band Dire Straits, released on 5 June 1979 by Vertigo Records internationally, Warner Bros.
 Records in the United States and Mercury Records in Canada.
 The album featured the single "Lady Writer", which reached number 45 on the Billboard Hot 100 chart and number 51 on the UK Singles Chart.
 The album reached number one on album charts in Germany, Spain, New Zealand, and Sweden, number 11 in the United States and number 5 in the United Kingdom.
 Communiqué was later certified gold in the United States, platinum in the United Kingdom and double-platinum in France.

-It is the last album to feature David Knopfler, who departed from the band during the making of their following album, and the last with the original lineup.
+It is the last Dire Straits album to feature David Knopfler, who left the band during the making of their following album, and the last with the original lineup.

 Recording

 After the Dire Straits Tour finished in Hitchin on 18 November 1978, Dire Straits set to work on recording their second album.
-The recording sessions for Communiqué took place from 28 November to 12 December 1978 at Compass Point Studios in Nassau.
+The recording sessions for Communiqué took place from 28 November to 12 December 1978 at Compass Point Studios on New Providence, The Bahamas.
 The album was mixed in January 1979 at Muscle Shoals Sound Studio in Alabama.
 The album was produced by Jerry Wexler and Barry Beckett, veteran producers from Muscle Shoals Sound Studio.
 Beckett (credited as B. Bear) also contributed keyboards to some of the album's nine tracks.